-Contributions to a contingency reserve or any similar provision made for events, the occurrence of which cannot be foretold with certainty as to time, or intensity, or with an assurance of their happening, are unallowable.
-The term “contingency reserve” excludes self-insurance reserves, reserves for normal severance pay, pension plan reserves, post-retirement health and other benefit reserves computed using acceptable actuarial cost methods.* [OMB Circular A-21 (J)(11); OMB Circular A-87 Attachment B, (9); OMB Circular A-122 Attachment B, (9); UGMS Part II Attachment B, (13)]
+Payments to a contingency reserve or any similar provision made for events, the occurrence of which cannot be foretold with certainty as to time, or intensity, or with an assurance of their happening, are unallowable.
+The term “contingency reserve” excludes self-insurance reserves, reserves for normal severance pay (if allowable), pension plan reserves, post-retirement health and other benefit reserves computed using acceptable actuarial cost methods, subject to the respective cost principles of the Uniform Guidance and TxGMS, as applicable.

-*NOTE: UGMS also provides for such other funds as may be required or permitted in writing by the awarding agency.
+For more information refer to the cited references at the end of this Section 8.3.15.

+Reference: 2 CFR § 200.433 (Uniform Guidance); Appendix 7 to TxGMS.

 8.3.16 Contributions and Donations

-Contributions and donations, including cash, property, and services, made by the Contractor to others are unallowable.
-(This does not prohibit the Contractor’s acceptance of contributions or donations to meet cost sharing or matching requirements; i.e. child care local initiatives.)
-With the exception of UGMS, guidance on the use of received donated services and contributions to meet cost sharing or matching requirements are provided in the following citations.
-[See also OMB Circular A-21 (J)(15); OMB Circular A-87 Attachment B, (12); OMB Circular A-122 Attachment B, (12); UGMS Part II Attachment B, (14).
-UGMS Part II Attachment B, (11)(i) provides guidance for the receipt of donated services.]
+Contributions and donations, including cash, property, and services, made by the Grantee to other entities are unallowable.
+(This does not prohibit the Grantee’s acceptance of contributions or donations to meet cost sharing or matching requirements, such as child care local match.)

+For more information refer to the cited references at the end of this Section 8.3.16.

+Reference: 2 CFR §§ 200.306 and 200.434; “Cost Sharing or Matching” and Appendix 7 in TxGMS

 8.3.17 Deans of Faculty and Graduate Schools

-The salaries and expenses of deans of faculty and graduate schools, or their equivalents, and their staffs, are allowable.
-[OMB Circular A-21 (J)(12); not addressed by OMB Circulars A-87 or A-122, or UGMS]
+Refer to the cited references in Section 8.3.13 Compensation—Personnel Services, in this manual.

-8.3.18 Depreciation and Use Allowances
+8.3.18 Depreciation

-Compensation for the use of an organization’s buildings, other capital improvements, and on hand may be made through depreciation or use allowances [see Note] provided the property is used, needed in the organization’s activities, and properly to sponsored agreements.
-However, except as otherwise provided, a combination of the two methods may not be used in connection with a single class of fixed assets (e.g. buildings, office equipment, computer equipment, etc.).
-[See also OMB Circular A-21 (J)(14); OMB Circular A-87 Attachment B, (11); ASMB C-10, Questions 3-28 through 3-34; OMB Circular A-122 Attachment B, (11); UGMS Part II Attachment B, (16)]
+Compensation for the use of a Grantee’s buildings, capital improvements, equipment and software projects capitalized in accordance with Generally Accepted Accounting Principles may be made through depreciation provided the property is used, needed in the Grantee’s activities, and properly allocable to the grant award.

-Note: The OMB “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards” removed “use allowances” as an option for the use of an organization’s buildings, other capital improvements, and equipment on hand, effective December 26, 2014.
-That change supersedes the information in this Section 8.3.18 Depreciation and Use Allowances, which will be updated later to reflect the change.
+For more information refer to the cited references at the end of this Section 8.3.18.

+Reference: 2 CFR § 200.436; Appendix 7 to TxGMS

-8.3.19 Disbursing Service
+8.3.19 [Reserved]

-The cost of disbursing funds by the treasurer or other designated officer is allowable.
-[UGMS Part II Attachment B, (17); not addressed by OMB Circulars A-21, A-87 or A-122]
+This section is reserved.

-8.3.20 Employee Morale, Health, and Welfare Costs
+8.3.20 Employee Health and Welfare Costs